UltimatePea/pi314mm-istari-vscode/IstariUsageGuide.md

 - Prove typechecking goal
 - Ex: typecheck.

-unfold /const [in h]/.
+unfold /const [targets]/.
-- Unfold constant definition
+- Unfold constant definition, then weak-head-normalize
-- Ex: unfold /double/. | unfold /f in h/.
+- Ex: unfold /double/. | unfold /f in h/. | unfold /g at 0/.

+fold /term [targets]/.
+- Fold target to become term (reverse of unfold)
+- Ex: fold /double x/. | fold /f a in h/.

+unroll /const [targets]/.
+- Unroll recursive function using unrolling reduction
+- Ex: unroll /length/. | unroll /factorial in h/.

-reduce [/in h/].
+reduce [/targets/].
 - Normalize to normal form
-- Ex: reduce. | reduce /in h/.
+- Ex: reduce. | reduce /in h/. | reduce /in concl at 0/.

 assert /A/ /name/.
 - Create subgoal to prove A, bind to name